CraneSoftwrights/revenge/en/README.md

 The sweep zones dictate special behaviours that may be available when the end of one of your plays is at a sweep zone entry point, but only if it is the last move of the play:

 - if any of your own pegs are covered by the sweep zone you have arrived at, you are not allowed to sweep your peg to the sweep zone exit point
-- if you choose, you can automatically sweep your peg to the sweep zone exit point, though typically you would not want to do this if you are at the sweep zone entry point one step before your safe zone entry point
+- if you choose, you can automatically sweep your peg to the sweep zone exit point, though typically you would not want to do this if you are at the sweep zone entry point one hole before your safe zone entry point
 - should you choose to sweep past the play zone holes covered by the sweep zone, any opponents' pegs are sent back to their start zone

 A special note about the play of the "7" card: that dictates seven separate completed plays of one move each and so any number of those plays would qualify for consideration at a sweep zone entry point because each move of one is considered completed.